briyaphilip/ListenLikeALocal/README.md

 * User can explore and Spotify playlists after entering in the country code
 * User can save Spotify playlists
 * User explore artist info
-* Profile page where user can see location history and saved playlists

 **Optional Nice-to-have Stories**

 * User can view travel history on a map
 * User can hear song when clicked
 * User can explore information about the music in that country
-* User can filter playlists by mood/danceability
+* Profile page where user can see location history and saved playlistsUser can filter playlists by mood/danceability

 ### 2. Screen Archetypes